WordPress Widgets Beginners Guide & Usage Tips

 - Paste the code into your Text Widget and hit the save button

-Widgets are simple both in design and concept, and yet, they’re surprisingly difficult to explain in simple terms.
-The good news, however, is once you’ve got your head around what they are and how they work, you’re unlikely to ever forget!
+Widgets are simple in design and concept, yet they’re surprisingly difficult to explain in simple terms.
+The good news, however, is once you’ve got your head around what they are and how they work, you’re unlikely ever to forget!